 The ICA will take advantage of the month-long Holland Festival in June: "A heady mix of theatre, music, dance, opera, film, and visual arts."
 In addition to immersing ourselves in Amsterdam, we will visit performing arts companies, museums, and cultural organizations in other Dutch cities--including The Hague and Rotterdam--and explore unique cultural spaces that adaptively reuse architectureand repurposed buildings.
 Housing is at the Student Hotel of Amsterdam, featuring single-room accommodations with private bath, shared kitchens, on-site restaurant and meal plans, gym, 24-hour security, and lounge and public areas to mingle with a vibrant, international community of students and young professionals.
 You will be expected to participate fully in all experiences; keep an ongoing, reflective journal; contribute to a group blog; research organizations or topics to lead questions and discussions with administrators; and contribute to our daily class discussion.

 Eligibility and Prerequisites

 This program is prioritized for Arts Administration Concentration students and students who are Arts Majors or Minors (Art History, Dance, Music, Studio Arts, and Theatre).
 Applicants to this ICA should have a 3.0 GPA and have demonstrated an academic interest in the arts.
-Participants are required to take part in a preparatory half-semester course (ART 272Y /BUS 272Y) which will be held during the last seven weeks of the spring semester.
+Participants are required to take part in a preparatory half-semester course (ART 272Y) which will be held during the last seven weeks of the spring semester.
 Students should have completed BUS 170 (Introduction to Arts Administration) or be enrolled in BUS 170 for the Spring 2016 semester.
 The three-week trip plus the seven week preparatory course are offered for a total of 4 credits.
 Applicants are encouraged to speak with Professor April Oettinger or Alison Lohr before submitting an application.